 PI 801 Integration Symposium.
 An integration seminar built around the annual Integration Symposium lectures and the responses from the three Fuller faculties.
-The topic and course structure varies from year to year.
+The topic, structure, and availability of this course varies from year to year.
 Prerequisite: PI800.
 (2 units)

 PI 803 Special Projects in Integration.
 An independent study in integration which may focus on conceptual-theoretical issues, professional concerns, or other special applications.
 Does not qualify as one of the four required integration courses, but may be used for elective credit in psychology or theology.
-Prerequisite: Pl800 and permission of sponsoring professors.
+Prerequisite: PI800 and permission of sponsoring professors.

 PI 805 Readings in Integration.
 Special or advanced integration readings not covered by regular integration courses.
 Prerequisite: PI800 and permission of integration chair.
-(2 units)